Back to blog

 The migration decision framework: identify the top three maintenance-heavy RPA bots in the current portfolio, run parallel AI agent deployments for 60 to 90 days, measure directly, and scale based on validated results rather than projections.

-The 2026 Migration Roadmap
+The 2026 migration roadmap

+Q4 2026 is first production migration.
 Based on the parallel run data, decommission at least one RPA bot and replace it with a full-production AI agent.
 The first production migration validates the operational model — how the team manages AI agent governance, escalation, and performance monitoring — before scaling to additional migrations.

+2027 is the hybrid operating model.
 Scale to a hybrid automation operating model.
 Build the Automation Center of Excellence 2.0 — not the CoE that managed the RPA portfolio, but the team and governance framework that manages AI agents in production.
 The distinction matters: RPA management is largely bot maintenance.
 AI agent management is governance, performance monitoring, and exception handling design.

 RPA delivered real value for a specific era of enterprise automation.
 The processes that RPA handles well — high-volume, deterministic, stable-interface — are genuinely well-suited to RPA, and that will remain true for years.
 The mistake is treating RPA as a permanent answer rather than a technology that solved a specific problem in a specific era.